-Selecting appropriate tire width for your bike comes with experience, but not everyone pays serious attention to the fact that your tire width may have direct impact on your cycling comfort.
+Selecting the appropriate tire width for your bike comes with experience, but not everyone pays serious attention to the fact that your tire width may have a direct impact on your cycling comfort.

-Two fundamental things you should know about your bike tires are their widths and diameters, expressed in millimeter or inch.
+Two fundamental things you should know about your bike tires are their widths and diameters, expressed in millimeters or inches.
 The commonest diameter for a road bike is 700c while the width is 23mm, the configuration expressed as 700 x 23c.
 Of course, there are variations of widths you can always choose from.

 For example, the ISO version of a 700×25 tire should be 25-622, whereby 25 stands for the inflated tire’s width in expressed millimeters, then 622 represents the diameter of the bead of the tire in millimeters.